remarkablemark/remarkablemark.github.io/_posts/2021/2021-08-01-expectations-of-my-directs.md

 I want my directs to be **honest** and **transparent** with me.
 I want my directs to share their motivations and goals with me.
 I want to know what makes them happy and what makes them sad.

 Accordingly, I want to be told what _I need to hear_ rather than what _I want to hear_.
 When things are going well, tell me.
-When things aren't going so well, tell me.
+When things aren't going well, tell me.
 If my directs are willing to be vulnerable and share their issues with me, I can make their issues my problem and find ways to solve them.

 I'm not perfect and I can't guarantee that I can solve every problem that comes my way, but calling them out and creating awareness will help me understand their perspectives.